neo-project/docs/docs/en-us/reference/scapi/framework/native/ContractManagement/getContractHashes.md

 }
 ```

-Invoke agaim from RPC to get the specific value of the Iterator.

-For more information on how to get the specific value of iterator, please refer to the command [traverseiterator](../../../../rpc/latest-version/api/traverseiterator.md).
+Invoke again from RPC to get the specific value of the iterator.
+For more information, refer to the command [traverseiterator](../../../../rpc/latest-version/api/traverseiterator.md).

 ```json
 {